TomasGadea/scarlett-guidebot/README.md

         * Next steps to achieve the following checkpoint.
 <img src="4th_step.png" width=500>

 The steps to take are divided in the turn you must make followed by the distance you must travel.
-The turn can be one of these eight, depending on the relative angle of the street:
+The turn can be one of these seven, depending on the relative angle of the street:

 <img src="angles.png" width=350>